 - Social media accounts (Facebook, Twitter, etc.)

-Creating an awareness is not limited to the options above.
+Creating awareness is not limited to the options above.
 Just find out what’s convenient and easy for you.

 8. Make good early impressions